-Within five working days of receiving your letter the Chief Officer will write to explain how your complaint will be handled.
+Within five working days of receiving your letter you should receive a response explaining how your complaint will be handled.
 He or she will give the date when you can expect the outcome.
-If your complaint is about an issue involving the Chief Officer, you should address your letter to the Secretary of your local Probation Board.

 If you are not satisfied with the outcome

-You can appeal within 15 working days of receiving the outcome.
-Write to the Secretary of the Probation Board.
-Explain why you want to appeal.
-The Secretary will acknowledge your letter within five working days of receiving it.
+If you are not happy with the response, you can appeal within 20 working days of receiving the outcome.
+You will need to write to the Probation Area’s Deputy Director or the Chief Executive of the CRC explaining why you want to appeal.
+Your letter should be acknowledged within five working days of receiving it.

-A panel, including at least one Board member, will look at your appeal.
-They may ask to meet you and the investigating officer.
+The Deputy Director or Chief Executive will convene an appeal panel of at least 3 people to include senior staff who have not been involved in the subject of the complaint or the investigation.
+They may ask to meet you and the investigating officer to determine whether the original investigation was sufficient and reasonable.
 The outcome will be sent to you within 20 working days of receipt of the appeal.
 The panel will let you know if they need longer to make a decision.

 If you have taken these steps and are still unsatisfied with the decision